inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 `--gpu`: decide whether you wan to process the algorithm on the gpu (if available) or the cpu.

-`--save_dir`: set the directory where you wanto to save the checkpoint.
+`--save_dir`: set the directory where you want to save the checkpoint.

 **Predic function**